jbarrow/LambdaNet/README.md

 in many ways to operate on real-world data.
 These will be enumerated later in the documentation.

+## Installation

+LambdaNet relies on the cabal packages hmatrix, random-shuffle, and split, which must all be installed before it can be used.
+(Check the cabal file for dependencies).

+Once the dependencies are resolved, you can simply `git clone` LambdaNet to begin using it.

 ## Using LambdaNet

 Using LambdaNet to rapidly prototype networks using built-in functions